OpenDDD/dddmelb-website/content/faq.md

   <li>
     <a class="toggleAccordion" href="javascript:void(0);">When and where?</a>
     <div class="inner">
       <p>The event will be held on Sat Aug 12th 2017 at Monash University Caulfield Campus with doors opening at 08:30 and ending 17:00 (ish).
-After the event is finished there will be an afterparty, details will be announced closer to the date.</p>
+After the event is finished there will be an afterparty at Caulfield Glasshouse: Station Street, Caulfield East VIC 3145.</p>
     </div>
   </li>